In This Article

 - The boots are not insulated enough.
 They are not suitable for extremely low temperatures

-Saguaro Brave I is a versatile and practical boot for every day.
+Saguaro Brave I is a versatile and practical boot for everyday use.
 It can also serve as a good companion on long hiking trips and even on uneven terrain.
-The boots fit the foot well and at the same time, you practically do not feel them due to their light weight.
+The boots fit the foot well, and at the same time, you practically do not feel them due to their lightweight.
 This is a great choice for barefoot fans.

 → Read my full Saguaro Brave Ⅰ review here! ←